maxvfischer/DIY-CNC-machine/README.md

 ![assemble_side_plates_8](./images/build/frame/assemble_side_plates_8.jpg)

-#### Attach motors, idlers and pulleys to side plates
+### Attach motors, idlers and pulleys to side plates

 Each idler were made up out of one 60 mm fully threaded M8 screw, 3 698zz bearings and 6 (10 mm x 8 mm x 2 mm) washers (3 on each side of the bearings).
 Two idlers were then attached to each side plate using two M8 nuts.
+Make sure that the bearings are spinning freely.

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_1.jpg)